xcjs/NotificationWebView/README.md

 # NotificationWebView
-Chromium web view displayable from the Windows system tray.
+Chromium web view displayable from the Windows notification area.